 Welcome to this website which is dedicated to creating a fairer, more open and safer UK National Health Service, and to bringing about fundamental changes in its culture.
 It is also dedicated to providing a scientific, evidence-based foundation to the discussion of many of the key issues involved.

 When you fall ill, you will want the best treatment for yourself and your loved ones.
 Having that treatment depends on having an NHS that is well resourced and well run.
 The most important resource for the NHS is its staff – high quality staff who are dedicated and happy in their workplace.

 As the Bristol heart scandal and the Mid-Staffordshire hospital scandal have shown, there sadly are instances where staff feel victimised and demoralised, often as a result of a top-down management culture that is dictatorial and secretive, and which devalues excellence in patient care.
-Some victimised and demoralised NHS staff have ended up committing suicide.
+Some victimised and demoralised NHS staff have ended up contemplating or committing suicide.